sohjnthn/sohjnthn.github.io/README.md

 Google AI Studio - Website (created purely with text prompts; and file uploads): https://ais-dev-rfkgzszdffpwhuxay3kjt4-270049344261.asia-southeast1.run.app/

+(The website is unable to load on a mobile device due to the chat prompts; so please kindly use a desktop computer, or a laptop to view the website).

 [3]

 Google AI Studio - Android smartphone application (created purely with text prompts; and file uploads):